-DO & DON'T 🔊 ✓ D0 consider spiritual principles, particularly those that apply to rural and isolated service. ✗ DON'T try to force new ideas-remember the principle of attraction. ✓ D0 allow a group to have its own identity. ✗ DON'T assume that there is a "quick fix" or a simple solution to long-standing issues. ✓ D0 focus on carrying a clear NA message. ✗ DON'T forget that our behavior can affect others in NA, and NA services generally. ✓ D0 encourage sponsees and other addicts to get involved in service with you. ✗ DON'T create or use complex guidelines or methods for delivering simple services-keep things simple. ✓ DO ask local members to share their service experience to understand what has and has not worked in the past. ✗ DON'T assume there is only one way to organize NA services-practice open-mindedness. ✓ D0 become a local member first.
-Attend as many different meetings as possible in your new community before becoming involved in service.
+DO & DON'T 🤊 ■ DO consider spiritual principles, particularly those that apply to rural and isolated service. → DON'T try to force new ideas-remember the principle of attraction.
+DO allow a group to have its own identity. → DON'T assume that there is a "quick fix" or a simple solution to long-standing issues. ■ DO focus on carrying a clear NA message. → DON'T forget that our behavior can affect others in NA, and NA services generally.

+■ DO encourage sponsees and other addicts to get involved in service with you. → DON'T create or use complex guidelines or methods for delivering simple services-keep things simple.
+DO ask local members to share their service ↑ DON'T assume there is only one way to orexperience to understand what has and has ganize NA services-practice opennot worked in the past. mindedness.